thewunder/conphigure/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-Config is a multi-source framework agnostic configuration framework.
+Conphig is a multi-source framework agnostic configuration framework.

 It can read individual files and directories with several types of file including: